yusaanthya/yusaanthya/README.md

 Hi, I'm Yusa.<br><br>
 💿 Newbie backend engineer focusing on Scala and Go.<br>
-💿 Self studied for Node.js and React and built an e-book online shop in 4 weeks(for development, with extra 4 weeks on concept and design).<br>
+💿 Self studied for Node.js and React and built an e-book online shop in 4 weeks (with extra 4 weeks on concept and design).<br>
 💿 Having **4 years of experience** in game's industries.
 Mostly worked as an artist generalist and could also support for coding tasks<br>
 💿 Having worked in partnership with **Blizzard Entertainment** for marketing and strategies<br>
 💿 Successfully reached more than **400,000** community engagements in the **1st** day **Diablo II: Resurrected** released.